alvin677/KingsUI/README.md

 firstWindow.setWindowName("new title");
 ```

-Making a "section" for elements, on the window.
+Making a category (sort of section) for elements, on the window.
 It is basically just a space with a more transparent text:
 ```lua
 -- .newCategory(window, tab, title)